chr-peters/license_plate_detection/README.md

 ## Installation

-This project requires python 3.8.7.
+This project requires Python 3.8.7.

 1. Clone this repository to your local machine:
     ```sh